rubenhortas/rubenhortas.github.io/_posts/2023-04-08-linux-ssd-nand-maintenance.md

 Flash memory has a finite number of P/E (program/erase) cycles.
 Although many use a [wear leveling](https://en.wikipedia.org/wiki/Wear_leveling) strategy to work around these limitations, others don't.
-Before a total disk death from usage occurs, some transistors can die from use causing data access errors.
+Before a catastrophic failure from usage occurs, some transistors can die from use causing data access errors.

 # Maintenance